ccg-v/ft_transcendence/docs/00_MODULE_SELECTION _+_MICROSERVICES_BREAKDOWN.md

   Update – Modify existing data
   Delete – Remove data
   It's the basic set of operations for managing data in a database or through an API.

+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.